 TrustCo Declares Cash Dividend

-TrustCo Bank Corp NY is a $4.9 billion savings and loan holding company.
-Its subsidiary, Trustco Bank, operates 145 offices in New York, Florida, Massachusetts, New Jersey and Vermont.
+TrustCo Bank Corp NY is a $4.9 billion savings and loan holding company and through its subsidiary, Trustco Bank, operates 148 offices in New York, Florida, New Jersey, Vermont, and Massachusetts.

-In addition, the Bank’s Financial Services Department offers a full range of investment services, retirement planning and trust and estate administration services.
+In addition to its extensive offerings of traditional deposit products through its branch network and online, Trustco Bank’s Financial Services Department offers a full range of investment services, retirement planning, and trust and estate administration services.